0marSater/devOpsTask/README.md

 - After filling both groovy files with ( ***db_instance_address*** and ***repository_url*** ) values.
 - Run `helm install myapp` ***./taskchart`*** and that will deploy the app and its related resource on ***EKS***.

-For more information about the resources used, please refer to the README file inside the ***taskchart*** folder.

 #To access the web app:
 ------------------------